 Speakers that are speaking as Lightning Talk (only) presenters do not have their registration waived.

 Regular program speakers have their registration cost waived.
 (Prorated up to one registration per full session.)

 If your registration cost is waived, you will be contacted about how to register.

 Please join the Slack #speakerscorner channel by first using the auto-invite page for the CppLang workspace.
-This is a good way of asking questions of and getting advise from experienced presenters at C++ conferences.
+This is a good way of asking questions of and getting advice from experienced presenters at C++ conferences.

 If possible, give your talk before a live technical audience.
 Do it at work and/or with a local user group.
 You’ll be surprised at what you learn about how long it takes, what you find yourself wishing you’d included, and what questions you get.
 Pay attention to these issues, learn from them, and incorporate them into your talk.
 It will improve every time you give it, try to give it as many times as you can arrange an audience.

 Please be prepared for questions.
 The C++Now audience is made up of seasoned software engineers with an advanced level of understanding of C++.
 It is also an audience that expects presenters to be ready, willing, and able to address non-trivial questions during a session.
 The environment is collaborative.
-The audience doesn’t want to see you fail and isn’t trying to play “Gotcha” or “ISO Standard Trivia,” but they do expect their questions and suggestions to be taking seriously.
+The audience doesn’t want to see you fail and isn’t trying to play “Gotcha” or “ISO Standard Trivia,” but they do expect their questions and suggestions to be taken seriously.